 Building a funnel and making sales passively will save you time and a huge headache.
 Here’s a basic formula for creating a sales funnel.

 Seems simple enough, right?
-Here’s a more in-depth, step-by-step guide to creating your sales funnel.
+Here’s a more in-depth, step-by-step guide to creating your marketing funnel.

 Create an affiliate program